monalabs/mona-sdk/README.md

 ## Mona SDK services
 Mona sdk provides a simple API to access your information and control your configuration and data on Mona.
 You can see all functions info and examples on [our docs](https://docs.monalabs.io/docs) under REST API.
+Notice that the responses match the 'Service responses' section below.

 ### The available services are: